 Artificial Intelligence Act (AI Act): Governing Ethical AI Development

-Another draft regulation, the AI Act intends to standardize ethical AI usage across industries including healthcare, finance, and technology.
+Another draft regulation, the AI Act, intends to standardize ethical AI usage across industries, including healthcare, finance, and technology.
 It introduces systematic AI risk management procedures to mitigate potential misuse.

 • Activation Date: Draft stage